 the systems, processes and controls in place to ensure that tax is dealt with appropriately

 HMRC provides its understanding of reasonable care at CH81120 and CH81130

 An Officer must first assess the taxpayer’s circumstances and abilities before coming to a conclusion about culpability for an inaccuracy.
 Anecdotal evidence suggests that in some cases HMRC is quick to assume that all inaccuracies result from carelessness.

 See Example 1.

-There is particular guidance at CH81120 for those undertaking a transaction about which the
+There is particular guidance at CH81120 for those undertaking a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.